uwcalgo/sessions/code/2/README.md

 ### Note

 Make use of the data in the datasets dir to run your solution and assert whether it is the same output as one of our solutions.
+Assert whether your output matches ours for all data sets.